Anne Marie McEvoy

-Anne Marie McEvoy is an American actress, psychologist, and associate professor.
+Anne Marie McEvoy (born 1975) is an American actress, psychologist, and associate professor.

 Career

 McEvoy's first major role was as Little Girl on the American sitcom Archie Bunker's Place, from 1982.
 She also guest starred and starred in many movies and television series.
 McEvoy is known for playing Kathy Santoni in season three of the sitcom Full House.
 She also appeared as Sarah in the film Children of the Corn (1984), in the television movie Lots of Luck (1985) and in the Japanese movie Piramiddo no kanata ni: White Lion densetsu (1989).

 She was also the original voice of Max's sister Zoe in a pilot episode for an animated project called Space Baby (which later went onto become a full 26-episode series Fantastic Max).
 The role was then given to Elisabeth Harnois after the project was picked up by Hanna-Barbera and changed its title to Fantastic Max.

 In 1991, McEvoy took a 25-year break from acting to focus on her personal life.
 She reprised her role as "Kathy Santoni" in the Full House reboot-series Fuller House.